-Consolidate ed Joint Ventures Pass-Through Financing Obligations Partnership Flip JV Inverted Lease Consolidation Owner entity consolidated, tenant entity not consolidated Single entity, consolidated Owner and tenant entities consolidated Balance sheet classification Pass-through financing obligation Redeemable noncontrolling interests and noncontrolling interests Redeemable noncontrolling interests and noncontrolling interests Revenue from Commercial ITCs Recognized on the PTO date None None Method of calculating investor interest Effective interest rate method Greater of HLBV or redemption value; or pro rata Greater of HLBV or redemption value; or pro rata Liability balance as of December 31, 2020 \$ 340.4 1 N/A N/A Noncontrolling interest balance (redeemable or N/.
-A \$ 1,167.6 \$ 43.9
+Consolidated Joint Ventures Pass-Through Financing Obligations Partnership Flip JV Inverted Lease Consolidation Owner entity consolidated, tenant entity not consolidated Single entity, consolidated Owner and tenant entities consolidated Balance sheet classification Pass-through financing obligation Redeemable noncontrolling interests and noncontrolling interests Redeemable noncontrolling interests and noncontrolling interests Revenue from Commercial ITCs Recognized on the PTO date None None Method of calculating investor interest Effective interest rate method Greater of HLBV or redemption value; or pro rata Greater of HLBV or redemption value; or pro rata Liability balance as of December 31, 2021 \$ 321.4 N/A N/A Noncontrolling interest balance (redeemable or otherwise) as of December 31, 2021 N/A \$ 1,298.5 \$ 19.4

 For further information regarding our investment funds, including the associated risks, see Item 1A.
-Risk Factors-"Our ability to provide our solar service offerings to customers on an economically viable basis depends in part on our ability to finance these systems with fund investors who seek particular tax and other benefits.", Note 11, Project Equity Financing, Note 13, Pass-Through Financing Obligations, Note 14, VIE Arrangements and Note 15, Redeemable Noncontrolling Interests to our consolidated financial statements appearing elsewhere in this Annual Report on Form 10-K.
+Risk Factors-"Our ability to provide our solar service offerings to customers on an economically viable basis depends in part on our ability to finance these systems with fund investors who seek particular tax and other benefits.", Note 13, Pass-Through Financing Obligations, Note 14, VIE Arrangements and Note 15, Redeemable Noncontrolling Interests to our consolidated financial statements appearing elsewhere in this Annual Report on Form 10-K.